Basketball: Shooting

 Another common shot is called the layup.
 This shot requires the player to be in motion toward the basket, and to "lay" the ball "up" and into the basket, typically off the backboard (the backboard-free, underhand version is called a finger roll).
 The most crowd-pleasing and typically highest-percentage accuracy shot is the slam dunk, in which the player jumps very high and throws the ball downward, through the basket while touching it.

 Another shot that is less common than the layup, is the "circus shot".
 The circus shot is a low-percentage shot that is flipped, heaved, scooped, or flung toward the hoop while the shooter is off-balance, airborne, falling down or facing away from the basket.
 A back-shot is a shot taken when the player is facing away from the basket, and may be shot with the dominant hand, or both; but there is a very low chance that the shot will be successful.

 A shot that misses both the rim and the backboard completely is referred to as an air ball.
 A particularly bad shot, or one that only hits the backboard, is jocularly called a brick.
 The hang time is the length of time a player stays in the air after jumping, either to make a slam dunk, layup or jump shot.

 Rebounding

 The objective of rebounding is to successfully gain possession of the basketball after a missed field goal or free throw, as it rebounds from the hoop or backboard.
 This plays a major role in the game, as most possessions end when a team misses a shot.
 There are two categories of rebounds: offensive rebounds, in which the ball is recovered by the offensive side and does not change possession, and defensive rebounds, in which the defending team gains possession of the loose ball.
-The majority of rebounds are defensive, as the team on defense tends to be in better position to recover missed shots.
+The majority of rebounds are defensive, as the team on defense tends to be in better position to recover missed shots; for example, about 75% of rebounds in the NBA are defensive.